Blueberry17/advent-of-code-2025/README.md

 1. Got to make the most of the 12 days!
 2. Regex solutions can always make you feel stupid.
 3. Thinking for a little bit always helps!
+4. Reading the puzzle input for those few extra seconds always comes in handy.